JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 There exists a *campaign_data* table that shows which customers received each type of <b>Delivery Club</b> mailer, which customers were in the control group, and which customers joined the club as a result.

-I sought evidence that the Delivery Club signup rate for potential customers that received "Mailer 1" (low cost) was different to those who received "Mailer 2" (high cost).
+I sought evidence that the Delivery Club signup rate for potential customers that received <b>Mailer 1 (low cost)</b> was different to those who received <b>Mailer 2 (high cost)</b>.
 As such, I excluded potential customers in the control group.

 Description of Python code below:
 * Load Python libraries required to import the data and perform the chi-square test